BitBotFactory/MikaLendingBot/README.md

 # Mika Lending Bot <img src="https://nevet.me/public/icon.png" width="50">

+## Devs are Out of Office - Community Pull Requests will be considered

 Mika Lending Bot is written in Python and features automatic lending on exchanges Poloniex and Bitfinex.
 It will automatically lend all cryptocurrencies found in your lending account.